How to end control battles with your child.

 They aren’t aware of the long list of jobs you have to accomplish before you can sleep tonight.
 And honestly – would you want them to be?
 While we want our kids to learn to take responsibility for themselves they aren’t little adults (and that’s a good thing!)

+As the saying goes it takes two to tango.
 The best way to opt out of a control battle is to sidestep it.

 Give yourself permission to come back to the conversation in ten minutes when you’ve calmed down.